 Walking in a Winter Wonderland

 - To Eat: Cut blue gelatin into jagged shapes to create edible icebergs, or sprinkle vanilla cake with powdered sugar for a snowy snack!
-For a more hands-on food option, set-up a hot cocoa bar with a variety of toppings, add-ins and stirrers, like chocolate, candy canes, sprinkles and a variety of flavored marshmallows.
+For a more hands-on food option, set-up a hot cocoa bar complete with chocolate drizzle, candy canes, sprinkles and marshmallows.

 Let it Snow, Man!

-Next to Santa, snowmen are one of the characters most closely associated with winter.
-Create a party that celebrates these rotund visitors—even if there’s no snow on the ground to make one!
+Host a party that celebrates these frosty friends—even if there’s no snow on the ground to make one!

-- To Eat: Scoop up bowls of vanilla ice cream and let each guest craft their own mini snowman right in their bowl!
-Provide a variety of candies that can be used to decorate, and set kids loose.
+- To Eat: Scoop up bowls of vanilla ice cream, and let each guest craft their own mini snowman right in their bowl!
+Provide a variety of candies that can be used to decorate.
 The best snowman wins!
-For another edible snowman craft, check out The Elf on the Shelf’s recipe for a doughnut snowman here!

-- To Do: Use an old bulletin board to create a pin-the-carrot-on-the-snowman game!
-You cut out the snowman’s hat, eyes, smile, scarf and buttons out of construction paper and place them on the board.
-Kids will take turns pinning on the snowman’s nose!
-Or, break kids up into teams and have each team dress up one member as a snowman!
+- To Do: Create a pin-the-carrot-on-the-snowman game, and let kids take turns pinning on the snowman’s nose!
+Or, break kids into teams, and have each team dress one member as a snowman!
 Provide a hat, scarf, large black paper buttons and plenty of toilet paper.
-Kids can race to wrap their friend in toilet paper and dress them up in their snowman accessories!
+The fastest team to build a snowman, wins!

-- For Party Favors: Fill a white paper bag with small treats or favors and use construction paper and markers to dress the bag up like a snowman!
-The birthday boy or girl can help with this fun, themed favor holder.
+- Party Favors: Fill a white paper bag with small treats or favors, and use construction paper and markers to dress the bag up like a snowman!

 Goody, goody gumdrops!
 Indulge your guests’ sweet tooth with a soiree celebrating sweet treats!

-- To Eat: Well, candy, of course!
-But before guests can eat any confections, they’ll have to craft them.
+- To Eat: Candy, of course!
+Before guests can eat any confections, they’ll have to craft them.
 Read on for ideas.

 - To Do: Kids might be accustomed to candy that comes from the store, but show them how to make some of their favorite treats from scratch!
-Everything from candy apples to rock candy can be recreated with a few simple ingredients at home.
-For a few crafty ideas, check out The Elf on the Shelf’s recipe for the North Pole’s Perfect Peppermint Popcorn, or learn how to craft a Gumdrop Topiary!
+Everything from candy apples to rock candy can be recreated with a few simple ingredients.

-- For Party Favors: Keep guests from bouncing off the walls during the party by sending them home with the creations they made!
+- Party Favors: Send everyone home with the yummy candy creations they made!